Thanks Tempe for having me over. I appreciate it.

 The urban fantasy parts of the novel were a lot of fun to play with, especially taking established folklore and expanding upon it.
 The concepts of the Seelie and Unseelie Courts are very old indeed, but I got to reimagine them in modern times.
 Rhys brings with him all sorts of magic, old rivalries, and a host of bizarre entities.
 I pulled all the different faeries good and evil straight out of the lore, tweaked them a little or in some cases returned them to their original forms.
 In Victorian times, a lot of the faeries became smaller and more friendly, but earlier lore has them as something entirely different and often more than just a little dangerous.

 Rhys stood in his yard, the grass soft under his bare feet.
 Moonlight poured down on him.
-Tobacco smoke from the casino still clung to his hair and his T-shirt, but he’d worry about that later.
+Tobacco smoke from the casino still clung to his hair and his T-shirt, but he’d worry about that later, if you played online you would’n have any those problems check it out casinos online.
 He had a job to do.
 He didn’t necessarily have to be barefoot for the magic he was casting, but Rhys felt more connected to the earth when he was.
 He needed to scan the local area for aberrant magic.
+Clubvip777.com is the best online casino platform and it is also most secured online site for casino gaming.
 It was one of the reasons he wanted a house with a high-fenced yard, because it was more accurate if he did this outside.
 If anyone did spot him, hopefully they would think he was practicing tai chi or yoga or something similar as he slowly moved his limbs, testing the energy lines.

 Tonight he sensed the buzzing undercurrent of magic flowing through the world.
 Bits of it were, no doubt, from the faerie.
 He was hardly the only one here, and most fae had no ill will toward humankind.
 That wasn’t always the case, but the world wasn’t what it once was.
 The fey were nothing more than fodder for urban fantasies and the few people who still believed in them.
 Even those who might still believe usually had starry-eyed beliefs about who the faerie were.
 They had forgotten that terms like “the Kindly Ones” and “the People of Peace” weren’t given to the faeries because that’s what they were.
 No, those titles were placations humans used, hoping the fey would hold their tempers and not toy with them.
 Those old days were why faeries like him were in this dimension, keeping it safe.
 If he had to be isolated here among the humans making sure no one took advantage of them, Rhys was glad he could at least make human friends, but he was trying hard not to think about his newest friend.
 Aaron had no idea how close he had come calling Rhys Legolas.
 He wasn’t an elf, but he knew many of them.